bertiandrea/ProjectWork_AEQUITAS_AKKODIS/docs/fairness_pipeline_documentation.rst

 **Models**

-Per  garantire  una  panoramica  complessiva  sono  stati  selezionati  modelli  appartenenti  a famiglie  algoritmiche  diverse,  includendo  modelli  lineari,  probabilistici,  ad  albero  e  reti neurali.
-L’obiettivo è confrontare i risultati e mettere in relazione performance e fairness.
+To ensure a comprehensive overview, models belonging to different algorithmic families were selected, including linear, probabilistic, tree-based, and neural network models.
-I modelli selezionati includono:
+The objective is to compare the results and relate performance to fairness.
+The selected models include:

-- **Modelli Lineari**
+* **Linear Models**

-    - Linear Regression
+  * Linear Regression
-    - Logistic Regression
+  * Logistic Regression

-- **Modelli Probabilistici**
+* **Probabilistic Models**

-    - Gaussian Naïve Bayes
+  * Gaussian Naïve Bayes

-- **Modelli Tree-based**
+* **Tree-based Models**

-    - Decision Tree
+  * Decision Tree

-- **Modelli Distance-based**
+* **Distance-based Models**

-    - K-Nearest Neighbors
+  * K-Nearest Neighbors

-- **Rete Neurale**
+* **Neural Network**

 3.1 No Mitigation - Baseline